scaleway/terraform-provider-scaleway/website/docs/index.html.markdown

 It is a YAML configuration file shared between the majority of the [Scaleway developer tools](https://developers.scaleway.com/en/community-tools/#official-repos).
-Its default location is `$HOME/.config/scw/config.yaml` (`%USERPROFILE%/.config/scw/config.yaml` on windows).
+Its default location is `$HOME/.config/scw/config.yaml` (`%USERPROFILE%/.config/scw/config.yaml` on Windows).
-If it fail to detect credentials inline, or in the environment, Terraform will check this file.
+If it fails to detect credentials inline, or in the environment, Terraform will check this file.

 You can optionally specify a different location with `SCW_CONFIG_PATH` environment variable.
-You an find more information about this configuration [in the documentation](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config).
+You can find more information about this configuration [in the documentation](https://github.com/scaleway/scaleway-sdk-go/blob/master/scw/README.md#scaleway-config).

 ## Arguments Reference